 court matter are eligible for a free initial consultation.

-A: Because of her experience, reputation, personality, and commitment to client,
+A: Because of her experience, reputation, personality, and commitment to the

 Is the verbal agreement enforceable?

-(signed by both of you) you are probably ok.
-But, it is more protective
+by both of you) you are probably ok.
+But, it is more protective to go

-I do not have the money to pay legal fees and Court costs to a private
+Q: I do not have the money to pay legal fees and court costs to a private

-Island Legal Services and Rhode Island Bar Association.
+Legal Services or the Rhode Island Bar Association.
+Those organizations

 Q: What is a Post Nuptial Agreement?